nationalarchives/dr2-ingest/scala/lambdas/preingest-tdr-aggregator/README.md

 ## Lambda output

-The lambda does not output anything directly.
-If a new group is created, it will start the ingest step function with this input
+If a new group is created, the lambda will start the ingest step function with this input

 ```json